milosolutions/mlog/README.md

 your in-code calls to sentry() logger will still compile. *You do not need to guard sentry() calls with ifdefs!*.

-## Removing Sentry (I want MiloLog only!) ## {#remove-sentry}
+## Removing Sentry (I want MLog only!) ## {#remove-sentry}

-If you know that your project will not need Sentry at all, feel free to copy just MiloLog into your project.
+If you know that your project will not need Sentry at all, feel free to copy just MLog into your project.
 You can remove "sentry" directory, sentry.h and sentry.cpp.
-MiloLog itself will still compile and work.
+MLog itself will still compile and work.

 ## Callstack support in Sentry ## {#callstack-sentry}